jtl5770/goleds/README.md

 ![TUI sensor calibration](images/goleds-tui-sensors-light.png)

-You can see, that the TriggerValue for `S2` should be increased slightly, as the noise level has at least once reached its `TriggerValue` of 120.
+You can see, that the TriggerValue for `S2` should be increased slightly, as the noise level has at least once reached its currently configured`TriggerValue` of 120.